ascalco/aswebsite/content/research-bites/research-bites-pricing-plans.md

 <img src="/projects/case_study_pricing_plans_files/Plans-2_Options-Updated.png" alt="2-option plan" width="700px" height="450px"/>

-From the image you can see I am promoting two services: the first provides the subscription to a monthly newsletter, whereas the second add to the first the access to the online community. **My objective is to increase users willingness to be involved in the community without altering the number or types of service offered**.
+From the image you can see I am promoting two services: the first provides the subscription to a monthly newsletter, whereas the second add to the first the access to the online community. **My objective is to increase users' intention to be involved in the community without altering the number or types of service offered**.
 Although pretty basic, this example can be used as a starting point to show how the decoy effect work.

 ### Add a third option...to reduce uncertainty